simonmorgenthaler/Lisk-multiSigner/README.md

 ### NODE
 Enter here the url of the node you want to use to sign your transactions.
 It is recommended to use your own node, or only a node you really trust
 ### PUBKEY
-Entere here the publickey of the account which holds the multisign transactions.
+Enter here the publickey of the account which holds the multisign transactions.
 This is not the publickey of your own account.
 ### SECRET
 Enter here your secret to sign the multisig transactions.
 This is the secret of your own account.